-Your tutor Tom Winter (Sunday Times/Singer Friedlander Watercolour Prize winner) will lead you through a structured programme of drawing skills.
-You will practise linear and tonal studies, record active poses and make more considered drawings, allowing you to gain confidence in your observational drawings of the human form.
+Your tutor Tom Winter (Royal Society of Portrait Painters Exhibition 2010) will lead you through a structured programme of drawing skills.
+You will produce linear and tonal studies, record active poses and make more considered drawings, allowing you to gain confidence in your observational responses to the unclothed & clothed form.

 Tom will encourage you to be both personal and expressive whilst exploring an array of drawing materials.
 Whilst receiving teaching as a group you will also be supported and encouraged by your tutor on an individual basis.